Doer, Public Media

 Seattle Channel video of our local Puget Sound "Make Radio Challenge" culminating event.
 Meet the low power FM applicants who will change the audio landscape of our region.
 Pike Place Market, October 15, 2013.

-On October 15th , 2013, the Federal Communications Commission will open an application window for thousands of Low Power FM radio frequencies (LPFM) across the United States.
-This window represents a once-in-a-lifetime opportunity to shift our media landscape on both a local and national level.
+In late 2013, the Federal Communications Commission opened an application window for thousands of low power FM radio frequencies (LPFM) across the United States and roughly 2,800 nonprofits applied.
+This window was a once-in-a-lifetime opportunity to shift our media landscape on both a local and national level.
 With their minimal operating costs and neighborhood-oriented broadcast range, LPFMs can quickly become local multi-platform cultural hubs, provide hands-on media training, and help reinforce the fact that our airwaves are designed to serve the public good.

 with the Globalist Youth.

 Maker Faire to spread the word about LPFM opportunities and showed people how to make radio receivers.